ExpressionEngine/ExpressionEngine-User-Guide/source/cp/msm/index.rst

 -  Purchased license of the latest version of ExpressionEngine
 -  All Sites must reside on the same server
 -  If using sub-domains or domains, directories must be able to access your main installation system directory.
-Please see :doc:`Setup Domains and Sub-domains <domainsetup>` for more information.
 -  License holder must be the owner of all Sites

 ..
 Permissions